dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-Merged the code and started to add some of my shape layers and colours into it.
-I'm finding it quite difficult to get my head around and at the moment the shape on the right is going a bit weird when I zoom in.
-I'll continue to add elements of my old code into this one and hopefully I'll understand the code better as I go.
+I've made an element of my orignal pattern into a tile/grid - pretty simple at the moment, but I am yet to work on the zooming feature.
+I would also like to randomise the grid, so that it is not so structured and linear.
+I will start adding to the pattern as I zoom in so hopefully that adds to the complexity.
+My concern is that it will look too simple overall, as the animation and composition is what made my wallpaper interesting in the last project, even though the elements were simple.